Source: Hippo Technologies Inc.

 By all accounts, the virtual care industry is already massive and growing with telehealth alone is expected to be a $95B market by 2024.
 Furthermore, the global COVID-19 pandemic and related travel restrictions has resulted in an increased reliance on telemedicine and is driving innovation in the virtual care delivery space.

-world-class team of healthcare professionals to form a new company, Hippo Technologies, Inc., with a bold objective: transform the global healthcare industry by using the next computing paradigm to dramatically improve delivery.
+Seeing an opportunity to merge technology, process, and knowledge networks, Brian and Dr. Quinlan assembled a world-class team of healthcare professionals to form a new company, Hippo Technologies, Inc., with a bold objective: transform the global healthcare industry by using the next computing paradigm to dramatically improve delivery.

 DERRICK: